 - In the pop-up window, select Use the following DNS server addresses:.
 For Preferred DNS server, type 188.8.131.52; and for Alternate DNS server, type 184.108.40.206.
 Click OK to save the changes.220.127.116.11 and 18.104.22.168 are the most popular DNS servers developed by Google.

 - Next you need to flush the DNS cache.
 On your keyboard, press the Windows logo key and type cmd.
-Select Run as administrator.
+Then select Run as administrator.

-- In Command Prompt, type in ipconfig /flushdns and hit Enter.
+- In Command Prompt, type ipconfig /flushdns and hit Enter.